 Meanwhile, EU regulators are relaxing standards for biofuel blending.

 The European Commission said it would support member states that suspend or relax binding biofuels blending mandates and bolster edible crops for food supplies in the wake of price spikes and fears of shortages in key commodities following Russia’s war on Ukraine.

 In response, traders of biofuels and compliance bio-ticket markets warned that the prospect of weaker mandates was a potentially bearish factor for prices, which have been subject to increased volatility since Russia’s full invasion of Ukraine on February 24.

 Against the backdrop of these uncertainties and challenges, to manage risk and find the best investment opportunities, market players must use reliable insights and forecasts able to factor in and assess temporary and long-term supply and demand trends.

-At our upcoming conference in Chicago, industry experts and regulators will dig deep and delve into questions such as:
+At our last conference in Chicago, industry experts and regulators answered questions such as:

 - Which way are the political winds blowing – what are the pressures to roll back biofuels mandates?

 - Where will the additional supply come from in the next ten years?
 Where are the opportunities?

 - How do renewable fuels fit into a low-carbon future?

 - How can buyers and sellers manage risk without a futures market for some of these feedstocks?